Dragoon-prog/Dragkneel/README.md

     <div class="container">
         <h2 style="font-family: 'Dancing Script', cursive; font-size: 3rem; color: var(--primary-red);">My Dearest Claire,</h2>
         <div class="letter-text">
-            <p>I wanted to make something special for you this Christmas para kahit papaano mapasaya kahit sa pasko mo.
+            <p>I wanted to make something special for you this Christmas para kahit papaano mapasaya kita sa pasko mo.
 You make every day feel like a holiday just by being in it.
 Thank you for your love, your presence, and for being the beautiful person you are.</p>
             <p>This is just a small digital corner to remind you how much I Love you.
 I can't wait to spend many more Christmases with you.</p>
             <p><strong>Love, Baby matmat mo.</strong></p>
         </div>